 What is the production status of The Sandman?

-How many episodes will The Sandman season 1 air?
+How many episodes will The Sandman season one air?

-Neil Gaiman himself confirmed the number of episodes the first season will debut:
+Neil Gaiman himself confirmed the number of episodes the first season will debut with that being 11 episodes.

 The first season will be eleven episodes.
 That’s the start of it all.
 Preludes and Nocturnes and a little bit more. https://t.co/tOlfJ1kS1y